tercen/developers_guide/templates-apps_templates.md

 ## Template installation

 A template is installed like any Tercen module (operators, apps, templates).
-You need to publish the template JSON only, the one at the root.
+Check the [Operator Installation Chapter](https://tercen.github.io/developers_guide/installing-an-operator.html) to learn how to proceed.

 # Continuous Integration Workflow